Love is the way I walk in gratitude.

 True gratitude is something far different.
-“We thank our Father for one thing alone; that we are separate from no living thing, and therefore one with Him” (6:1).
+“We thank our Father for one thing alone: that we are separate from no living thing and therefore one with Him” (6:1).
 “We offer thanks to God our Father that in us all things will find their freedom.
-It will never be that some are loosed while others still are bound” (4:4-5).
+It will never be that some are loosed while others still are bound” (4:3-4).
 This gratitude gives “thanks for every living thing, for otherwise we offer thanks for nothing” (6:3).

 Today I am joyful that the gifts I have received belong to everyone.
 I am grateful for every living thing, every person I meet.
 I rejoice that everyone goes with me, that no one is excluded.
 I am grateful that each of you who reads this is a part of me, that none of you can ever lose your inheritance and so diminish me.
 I recognize that if anyone is diminished, I am diminished, and I thank God that “everything has earned the right to love by being loving,” for all is part of my Self (8:6).

 Today, if I feel badgered by the world, or pushed about without any thought or care for me, I will choose to replace such foolish thoughts with gratitude (9:1-4).
-“God has cared for us, and calls us Son.
+“God has cared for us and called us Son.
 Can there be more than this?”
 (9:5-6).

 Another word for gratitude is “appreciation.”
 I offer you these thoughts about appreciation from the Course:

 Only one equal gift can be offered to the equal Sons of God, and that is full appreciation.
-(T-6.V(A).4:7)
+(T-6.VII.A.2:1)

-Only honor is a fitting gift for those whom God Himself created worthy of honor, and whom He honors.
-Give them the appreciation God accords them always, because they are His beloved Sons in whom He is well pleased.
-(T-7.VII.6:1-2)
+Only honor is a fitting gift for those whom God Himself created worthy of honor and whom He honors.
+Give them the appreciation which God accords them always, because they are His beloved Sons in whom He is well pleased.
+(T-7.VI.7:1-2)

-There are no idolaters in the Kingdom, but there is great appreciation for everything that God created, because of the calm knowledge that each one is part of Him.
-(T-10.III.6:1)
+There is no idolatry in the Kingdom, but there is great appreciation for every Son which God created, because of the calm knowledge that each one is part of Him.
+(T-10.III.7:1)

 God knows His Son as wholly blameless as Himself, and He is approached through the appreciation of His Son.
-(T-11.IV.7:2)
+(T-11.IV.7:1)